Supergiovane/node-red-contrib-sonospollytts/README.md

 **Host Port**
 normally 1980.
 This is the IP of your machine, running node-red

-**Temp folder**
+**TTS path**
 you can change the temp folder for storing cached TTS files.
-Default is "tmp"
+Default is "tmp".
+This is valid only if you select to purge the cache folder at each deploy or restart of node-red (see the next option below)

+**TTS Cache**

+<code>Purge and delete the TTS cache folder at deploy or restart(default)</code>: on each deploy or node-red restart, delete all tts files in the cache.
+This is useful not to run out of disk space, in case you've a lot of TTS speech files.<br/>
+<code>Leave the TTS cache folder untouched (not suggested if you have less disk space)</code>: don't delete any tts file.
+Useful if you wish to keep the tts files, even in case of internet outages.

 ## INPUT
 * <code>msg.volume</code> set the volume (values between "0" and "100" with quotes)